 - The Regional Financial Management Training Seminar sponsored by OJP's Office of the Chief Financial Officer (OCFO), unless the applicant has previously attended this seminar or plans to take the training online.
-Specific information about the dates and locations of upcoming OCFO events and information about the DOJ Grants Financial Management Online Training can be found at https://ojp.gov/training/fmts.htm.
-The Point of Contact and Financial Point of Contact are required to complete this training. - OVC annual grantee meetings, 2 days each, in Washington, D.C., for up to two staff members per year, subject to change.
+Specific information about the dates and locations of upcoming OCFO events and information about the DOJ Grants Financial Management Online Training can be found at www.ojp.usdoj.gov/training/training.htm.
+The Programmatic Point of Contact and Financial Point of Contact are required to complete this training. - OVC annual grantee meetings, 2 days each, in Washington, D.C. for up to two staff members per year, subject to change.